One of Them

 on the top, as well as down below but

-you bring them up, you teach them right from wrong,
+them up, you teach them right from wrong,

 you give them the things you didn't have.
 That's